ernestyalumni/Perceptor/README.md

 # Perceptor

+Computer Vision and Embedded software projects, including
-Image Processing with C++ OpenCV with CUDA
+- Image Processing with C++ OpenCV with CUDA

 ## Installing OpenCV with CUDA